 Here are a few outsized success stories to illustrate the type of gains software engineers have seen in the past:

 - $12M in options and stocks gain for a software engineer who joined Doordash in 2018 as a software engineer 2 (source).
-They will be allowed to sell their stock starting May 2021, once the 6-month lockup expires.
+They were allowed to sell their stock starting May 2021, after the 6-month lockup expired.

 - $6M in options gains for a software engineer at Databricks who accepted an offer late 2018 that included 50,000 options spread over 4 years (source).
 Databricks was valued at around $1B at this time - as of February 2021, it is valued at $28B.
 This engineer has not yet vested all options, and they are not yet liquid - but there's a high chance they will be, following an IPO.